ail-project/ail-website/who.md

 ---
-title: Who
+title: Who is behind the AIL Project?
 permalink: /who
 layout: info
 ---

-# Who is behind the AIL Project?

 The core team behind the AIL Project is a group of highly motivated individuals.